cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 ### YML

-A `.yml` specifies the parameter you want your notebook to iterate over.
-For example, the [DLA Grant Analysis's`.yml`](https://github.com/cal-itp/data-analyses/blob/main/portfolio/sites/dla.yml) runs the same notebook for each of the 12 Caltrans districts and the districts are also listed on the \[left hand side\]((https://dla--cal-itp-data-analyses.netlify.app/readme) to form the "Table of Contents."

-Because each `.yml` file creates a new site on the [Portfolio's Index Page](https://analysis.calitp.org/), so every project needs its own file.
+Each `.yml` file creates a new site on the [Portfolio's Index Page](https://analysis.calitp.org/), so every project needs its own file.
 DLA Grant Analysis, SB125 Route Illustrations, and Active Transportation Program all have their own `.yml` file.

-The `.yml` files live here at [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
+All the `.yml` files live here at [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).

-To create a `yml` file:
+Here's how to create a `yml` file:

 - Include the directory to the notebook(s) you want to publish.

 - Name your `.yml` file.
 For now we will use `my_report.yml` as an example.

 - The structure of your `.yml` file depends on the type of your analysis:

   - If you have one parameterized notebook with **one parameter**:

     - Example: [dla.yml](https://github.com/cal-itp/data-analyses/blob/main/portfolio/sites/dla.yml)